Research Experience for Undergraduates

 Research Experience for Undergraduates Contacts

-The REU summer site program of the Department of Physics at the University of Illinois Urbana-Champaign is supported by the National Science Foundation and Department of Defense, grant PHY-1950744.
+The REU summer site program of the Department of Physics at the University of Illinois Urbana-Champaign is supported by the National Science Foundation pending funding for 2026-2028.
 Any opinions, findings, and conclusions or recommendations expressed on this website are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Additional funding has been provided by the Department of Physics and by our generous alumni donors.